 I want to know everything about your day and you mine - not just the line up of activity and transition, but the feelings that flood each moment, the subtle perceptions that define your uniqueness, the illuminated seconds of epiphany that reveal you.

-We are females who forge intimate friendships - who light our souls on fire for each other - who understand the burn of love that can blaze between women - a complete and reckless dedication, a limitless understanding, a delicious adoration.
+We light our souls on fire for each other.
+We understand the burn of love that can blaze between women - a complete and reckless dedication, a limitless understanding, a delicious adoration.

 We are not romantic partners, but there is romance in the way we honor the world together.
 We are not sexual partners, but there is sensuality in the way I am open to your body - how I lean completely into you when I cry, wrap my hand around your elbow when I agree emphatically with what you are saying and wrestle realization into being through hours of patient conversation beside you.